Skip to content

 Create a Popup in WizShop

 Design and publish website popups directly from the WizCommerce WordPress admin, for promotions, announcements, lead capture, or seasonal campaigns.
 Set who sees the popup, where it shows up, and when it appears.
-No developer involvement needed.

 Platform: WizShop | Who is this for: Admins